Common tasks with KQL for Microsoft Sentinel

 | take 5

-This operator allows you to invoke available plugins (built-in functions).
-Many of these plugins are focused around data science, such as autocluster, diffpatterns, and sequence_detect, allowing you to perform advanced analysis and discover statistical anomalies and outliers.
+This operator invokes available plugins (built-in functions).
+Many of these plugins focus on data science, such as autocluster, diffpatterns, and sequence_detect.
+By using these plugins, you can perform advanced analysis and discover statistical anomalies and outliers.

-The plugin used in the example is called bag_unpack, and it makes it simple to take a chunk of dynamic data and convert it to columns.
+The plugin used in the example is called bag_unpack.
+It makes it simple to take a chunk of dynamic data and convert it to columns.
 Remember, dynamic data is a data type that looks similar to JSON, as shown in this example:

 {